amf71/cloneMap/README.md

 ![example_polyclonal](data-raw/example_outputs/example_polyclonal.png)

-plot map of polyclonal data similar to that found in normal tissues with border around the plot area.
+Plot map of polyclonal data similar to that found in normal tissues with border around the plot area.
 This makes clearer the % of the tissue containing mutant clones.

 ```R